top of page

 Safely across, we spot two tracks, one leading right and one straight ahead.
 As we discuss which might be correct, a man appears and points straight ahead.
 A second man crosses the bridge and points right.
 A third tells us to turn back.

 A fourth shows up and says to follow him, he is going the same way.
-We thank everyone and chase our guide who was disappearing into the dust ahead.
-We cross a shallow stream that touches the engines.
+Thanking everyone, we chased our guide, who was disappearing into the dust ahead.
+The first stream crossing was shallow, and the water just touches the engines.
 A wider, deeper stream causes the motor to hiss.
 After a few more, we reach Khok village.
 Our guide is already assembling a class for photos.
 He smiles and tells us to carry on straight ... so we do.

 Two hundred meters later, we arrive at a swift flowing river.
 We watched a guy cross on a motorcycle and noted the depth when he jumped off the stalled, mostly submerged bike to push it across.
 A second had the same result, so we thought to get a lift across on a tuk-tuk.